ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/inventory-how-import-item-pictures.md

 ---
-title: Importing Many Item Pictures from a ZIP File| Microsoft Docs
+title: Importing Many Item Pictures from a ZIP File
-description: You can import multiple item pictures in one go.
-Simply name your picture files with names corresponding to your item numbers, compress them to a zip file, and then use the Import Item Pictures page to manage which item pictures to import.
+description: To import multiple item pictures give picture files names corresponding to item numbers, compress them to a ZIP file, and use the Import Item Pictures page.
-documentationcenter: ''
 author: SorenGP

 ms.service: dynamics365-business-central